As software developers, we know its a matter of "when" not "if" it will happen to us

 If you are a software developer, however, there is a good chance your immediate thought was not “how could this happen?”, but “thankfully it wasn't my team - this time”.
 We know it's a matter of when, not if.
 Security is usually the afterthought when writing software: it's the work that gets dropped when sales-driven deadlines rise up to derail roadmaps.
 Even if we care about it, it is never a top priority.
 It's the tech debt that gets accumulated to be resolved when we are less busy (re: never).

-Tech Diversity Lab’s capability gap analysis shows that application security is in the top 2 missing skills in the majority of teams: where software developer’s knowledge and practice of secure coding is “below level”.
+Kaleida’s skills gap analysis of 2022-23 shows that application security is in the top 2 missing skills in the majority of teams: where software developer’s knowledge and practice of secure coding is “below level”.

 This does not have to be done to the detriment of delivering value: teams with the best security practices also tend to be those who deliver faster and more frequently as well.

-To find out more about how your secure coding practices stack up, talk to Tech Diversity Lab.
+To find out more about how your secure coding practices stack up, talk to Kaleida.